anicolaspp/MapRDBConnector/README.md

 ### Giving Index Hints

-Sometimes we know the filter(s) involved in the query and it will be good if we could help OJAI a little bit by given hints about the know index(es).
+Sometimes we know the filter(s) involved in the query and it will be good if we could help OJAI a little bit by given hints about the known index(es).

 The following code shows how to add index hints